Raj'a: Occultation and in Twelver Shia

-Twelvers believe that their twelfth Imam, Muhammad al-Mahdi, has been concealed by God, though he remains responsible for the affairs of men and their inward spiritual guidance in his state of occultation (874 CE-present).
+Twelver Shias believe that their Twelfth Imam, Muhammad al-Mahdi, was concealed by God and continues to oversee human affairs and offer inward spiritual guidance during his occultation, which began in 874 CE.

 While various sects disagree about the identity of the eschatological Mahdi, the belief in him remains popular among all Muslims, possibly owing to numerous traditions to this effect in canonical Sunni and Shia sources.

 Shortly before the Day of Judgment, when commanded by God, Muhammad al-Mahdi will return to lead the forces of righteousness against the forces of evil in an apocalyptic war that would ultimately establish peace and justice on earth, according to the Twelvers.
 In his mission, al-Mahdi will be assisted by Jesus, who will pray behind al-Mahdi in his Second Coming.
 Jesus also kills al-Dajjal (antichrist) in some Sunni accounts, though that function is reserved for al-Mahdi in Twelver sources.

 In Twelver thought, al-Mahdi is also expected to avenge the injustices suffered by Husayn, grandson of the prophet, whose innocent blood is believed to have plunged the Muslim community into a cycle of violence, corruption, and oppression.
 This vengeance is necessary, it is said, to rid the Muslim community of the most odious crime ever committed in their name.
 It also involves the return to life of the evildoers and their victims, which is known as the doctrine of rajʿa (lit. 'return').
 The purpose of this return is for the oppressed to exact their revenge on their oppressors.

 It is generally said that the prophet or the Imams will return to aid in the victory of al-Mahdi.
 In Shia traditions, particular emphasis is placed on the return of Husayn, who is expected to rule until old age upon his return.
 In some traditions, the rule of Husayn would be followed by that of Ali ibn Abi Talib, often referred to as ṣāḥib al-karrāt.